dora-team/dora.dev/hugo/content/guides/how-to-innovate-with-generative-ai/index.md

 The foundation for exploring how to integrate generative AI features into the software for your users, or within your software development life cycle, involves the ability to continuously implement small changes, observe their impact on users, evaluate their outcomes, and then iterate as needed.
 Combining a culture of continuous improvement with user focus requires involvement from all roles across all levels of your organization.
 Though the specific contributions of each role might differ (for example, a customer support agent can provide crucial insights about users to developers), all roles in all levels must combine their efforts so that software delivery can improve your organizational performance.
 The following sections of this guide outline how different levels in your organization can apply the DORA findings towards using generative AI.

 ## Ways that teams can innovate with generative AI
-The DORA research shows that high-performing teams use a combination of technical, cultural, and process [capabilities](/devops-capabilities) to continuously improve their software delivery and operations performance.
+DORA research shows that high-performing teams use a combination of technical, cultural, and process [capabilities](/devops-capabilities) to continuously improve their software delivery and operations performance.
 Improving these capabilities predict better software delivery performance, team well-being, and organizational performance.
 Teams that use the DORA research are able to baseline their software delivery performance and identify bottlenecks.
 They can then use this information along with generative AI to improve their capabilities.

 ### Monitor software delivery performance
 The [DORA metrics](/guides/dora-metrics-four-keys) (the four keys) measure the software delivery performance for an application or service.
 The DORA research is grounded in understanding the capabilities that predict improved software delivery performance.